 An EAP (Emergency Action Plan) was installed for management of injuries in every stadium and training ground.
 A map of the facility should be available, showing all ambulance arrival points and emergency exit points.
 This material should also be available to visiting teams, preferably given to a medical professional.

 All local hospital phone numbers and hosting club staff contacts should be available, along with a clear communication route for summoning emergency services.

 During pre-season, professional footballers are required to undergo baseline neuro-psychological testing, that forms part of the normal screening accepted during the conditioning period.
 It is recommended a medical professional use a web testing programme to profile players.

 Tests done during this period act as a baseline in case a player gets a head injury.
 The impact of the injury and the recovery process can be observed by regular re-testing using the same method, which forms part of the ‘return to play’ advice.

 What happens immediately after a head injury on the pitch?

-The medical team is required to immediately enter the field to attend to the injured player upon assent of the referee.
-In the event of a confirmed or assumed loss of consciousness period, the player must be taken off the pitch, not to be allowed to play further.
+The medical team is required to immediately enter the field to attend to the injured player upon the assent of the referee.
+In the event of a confirmed or assumed loss of consciousness period, the player must be taken off the pitch, and not to be allowed to play further.